pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 ...
 ```

-8. Set one of the sevice-account secret tokens as the dasboard token.
+8. Set one of the service-account secret tokens as the dashboard token.

 ```yaml
 $ kubectl -n kube-system describe secrets kubernetes-dashboard-token-XYZ